MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

 ---
-title: "Get started with UITest and Xamarin.Forms"
+title: Get started with UITest and Xamarin.Forms
-description: "UITest can be used with Xamarin.Forms to write UI tests to run in the cloud on hundreds of devices using App Center."
+description: UITest can be used with Xamarin.Forms to write UI tests to run in the cloud on hundreds of devices using App Center.
 zone_pivot_groups: platform
 ms.assetid: b674db3d-c526-4e31-a9f4-b6d6528ce7a9
 ms.service: vs-appcenter